Mine-and-blade-admin/Battlegear2/README.md

 Remember to set the execution bit to true on the unix environment

-When the project is in a more mature state I will also include another script (likely an ant script) to retrieve the fully compiled and packaged code
+You can also set a dev environment by Gradle, with IntelliJIdea:
+`` gradlew setupDevWorkspace idea genIntellijRuns`` then import the build.gradle file.

 Compiling the Mod
 -----------------
-The mod can be compiled using the following ant command ``ant clean compile build``
+The mod can be compiled using the following gradle command ``gradlew build``

-This will generate a jar file in the battlegear dist folder.
+This will generate a jar file in the battlegear dist folder, along with its checksum.
-This command should only be ran after the instalation command

 Translations